bendows/atmega328p-pu/README.md

 Under Tools -> Programmer select AVRISP MKii

+Plug in the Arduino Nano into computer using a USB cable.

+Make sure nothing else is connected to the Arduino Nano

 Burn the "ArduinoISP" sketch under "file"->"examples"->"ArduinoISP" in the Arduino IDE to your Arduino Nano.

 ## 2. Install software and setup permissions